 Phone: (604) 822-1263

-Steve Wilton is a Professor as well as the Head in the Department of Electrical and Computer Engineering at UBC.
+Steve Wilton is a Professor of Electrical and Computer Engineering at UBC.
+Dr. Wilton served as Head of the Department of ECE from 2019 to 2023, and re-appointed as Head of the Department starting in 2024.
 Dr. Wilton is part of the UBC SoC Research Group and a member of the Institute for Computing, Information, and Cognitive Systems (ICICS) and a Professional Engineer in the province of British Columbia.